-- If "No" is selected, the iPad will return to the tabbed content. - If "Yes" is selected, the iPad will let the student(s) exit and prompt them to complete an embedded 3-5 minute survey.
+• If "No" is selected, the iPad will return to the tabbed content.

+• If "Yes" is selected, the iPad will let the student(s) exit and prompt them to complete an embedded 3-5 minute survey.

-PATIENT ASSESSMENT
+STATE 1 PATIENT ASSESSMENT

-Patient Overview

-Patient was admitted to the medical surgical unit yesterday for dehydration related to diuretic therapy, and received IV Fluids.
-Upon assessing the patient, the students should recognize symptoms of increased pulmonary edema and notify the provider.
-After the expected behaviors are met, the Facilitator QR code should be scanned which causes the scenario to progress to State 2.

-• Expected Student Behaviors

-- o Introduce themselves to the patient - Verify patient identity with name and date of birth and scan QR Code: Patient ID - Communicate therapeutically regarding patient concerns - Obtain vital signs - o Perform a general survey assessment on primary concerns - Perform a focused respiratory physical assessment by scanning QR codes: Chest □ at various anatomical locations on anterior, medial and posterior chest - Facilitator Note: Fine crackles are present in bilateral anterior and posterior lower lobes; bilateral medial lobes; and the upper right posterior lobe.
-The other lobes have normal lung sounds. - Perform a focused cardiac assessment by scanning QR code: Heart □ - Facilitator Note: An image of a heart with and without heart failure will display as an S3 sound occurs. - Perform a focused lower extremity assessment for edema by scanning QR Code: Leg - Facilitator Note: An image of a leg with stasis dermatitis appears - Document findings accurately - Position patient appropriately - Administer oxygen appropriately

-- May administer scheduled medications or decide to call provider first - Notify provider of abnormal findings using SBAR format
+- Patient Overview - Patient was admitted to the medical surgical unit yesterday for dehydration related to diuretic therapy and received IV Fluids.
+He later developed pulmonary edema and received IV push furosemide.
+He continues to refuse to wear his BiPAP mask or non-rebreather mask.
+Students should review prior lab work before assessing the patient and administering his morning medications.
+After the expected behaviors are met, the Facilitator QR code should scanned which causes the scenario to progress to State 2. - Expected Student Behaviors - Introduce themselves to the patient - Verify patient identity with name and date of birth and scan QR Code: Patient ID - o Communicate therapeutically regarding patient concerns - Obtain vital signs - Perform a general survey assessment on primary concerns - Perform a focused respiratory physical assessment by scanning QR codes: Chest at various anatomical locations on anterior, medial and posterior chest - Facilitator Note: Fine crackles can be heard in lower posterior bases - Perform a focused cardiac assessment by scanning QR code: Heart □ - Facilitator Note: An S3 is auscultated - Perform a focused lower extremity assessment for edema by scanning QR Code: Leg - Facilitator Note: Stasis dermatitis is demonstrated - Position patient appropriately - Administer oxygen appropriately - May administer scheduled medications or decide to call provider first